MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

   1. The output columns are different: A grouped aggregation’s output is the grouping key columns and then one column for each aggregate, but a window function retains all columns, and then just appends one column at the end (regardless of the grouping key).
   2. Grouped aggregation produces exactly one row per group, while window functions produce exactly one row per input row.
 To solve this difference, Frank is saying we could generalize `Reduce`, making it many-to-many, [as in DD's `reduce`](https://github.com/TimelyDataflow/differential-dataflow/blob/master/src/operators/reduce.rs#L71).
 (To me, it seems that matching up MIR Reduce's behavior with DD’s Reduce would be useful if the translation of MIR's Reduce would be to just call DD’s Reduce, but this is not the case at all for window functions.)

-It seems to me that the overlap between current `Reduce` handling and how to handle window functions is not big enough to justify putting the window functions into `Reduce`.
+It seems to me that the overlap between the current `Reduce` handling and how to handle window functions is not big enough to justify putting the window functions into `Reduce`.
 There would be ifs every time we handle `Reduce`, and different things would be happening for traditional `Reduce` and window function `Reduce`.
 We could later have a separate EPIC to consider unifying window function and Reduce (and potentially TopK) into a many-to-many “super-reduce”, as this seems to be a separate work item from window functions.

 Examining code reuse possibilities for some example transformations:
 - `ColumnKnowledge`